main menu

 Frequency: Once every month.

-Date and Time: The third Tuesday of the month at 5:30 PM, via Zoom, until we announce our return to in-person meetings.
+Date and Time: The third Tuesday of the month at 5:30 PM, via Zoom.

-Location: Meetings are virtual with the link available in the agenda.
+Location: Meetings are virtual with the link and call-in information available in the agenda.

 Meeting Materials: The agenda and documents related to the meeting are posted on this page the week before the meeting.